alpal923/Scraping_Viking_Data/Feedback.md

 ⁃ Once again is to maybe link to your previous data collection blog, and at the end you could link to your EDA

 Trevor Hancock:
 I thought this was really well done, you were clear in explaining your steps and your code, and your graphs look good.
 I thought the analysis was good at pointing out something interesting I didn't immediately notice about the data.
-Perhaps more graphs could've been used for the comparitive analysis of dig sites as there is a lot going on in those two.
+Perhaps more graphs could've been used for the comparative analysis of dig sites as there is a lot going on in those two.